San Sebastian College – Recoletos: History

 In the 1940s, the Order of Augustinian Recollects (OAR) envisioned the establishment of a Catholic School that performs a three-fold mission: the development of man, the promotion of local culture, and the welfare of society.
 SSC-R, Manila was established in 1941 but assumed hiatus from 1942 to 1945 when World War II broke out.
 It formally reopened after the war in 1946.

-The College started operation amidst the rubbles of war.
-The past 56 years bear witness to how the vision evolved into a sprawling campus with marked neogothic architecture, offering quality instructions in modern facilities aimed at developing successful students and citizens in a diverse, pluralistic and working society for the greater glory of God.

 SSC-R, Manila, situated in the heart of Manila, was named after Roman centurion turned martyr – San Sebastian.
 The College had a relatively humble beginning.
-Its first functional lone building was an old convent: a two-storey Hispanic edifice made of stone and wood with capiz shell windows.
+Its first functional lone building was an old convent: a two-storey Hispanic edifice made of stone and wood with capiz-shell windows.
 The building served as classrooms of the first batch of 200 elementary and high school enrollees.
 SSC-R, Manila was then an exclusive school for boys.

-The Recollects’ desire to respond to the needs of the times triggered a string of physical metamorphoses that now characterize the spirit, the architecture and the educational ambiance of the College.
 The first two-storey neo-gothic edifice modeled after the famous all-steel San Sebastian Church was built in 1947, replacing the first old stone and wood building.